vamonke/javajam/product/README.md

     ["dbl"]=> string(4) "5.75"
 }
 ```
-Tip: Use `var_dump($_POST)` to make sure your data is passed correctly in the form.
+*Tip: Use `var_dump($_POST)` to make sure your data is passed correctly in the form.*

 A SQL statment then constructed to update the menu table. e.g.
 ```
 UPDATE menu SET single=4.75, dbl=5.75 WHERE id=3
 ```
-Tip: Echo your sql statement before running it for quick debugging (`echo $sql`).
-If there are errors, run the statement in myphpadmin to make sure the syntax is correct.
+*Tip: Echo your sql statement before running it for quick debugging (`echo $sql`).
+If there are errors, run the statement in myphpadmin to make sure the syntax is correct.*

+The result of the update (success/failure) is then displayed.

 ### product.php
 Imports the menu table using `include` (line 29)